BetterThanTomorrow/calva-docs/docs/figwheel-main-webpack.md

     * `:main` should point to your test driver.

 ## Check things work without webpack
 Clone [fresh-figwheel-main](https://github.com/PEZ/fresh-figwheel-main/blob/master/deps.edn) first.
-Use Calva Jack in and check that teh app launches at localhost:9500.
+Use Calva Jack in and check that the app launches at localhost:9500.
 In a separate tab you should see the tests running at localhost:9500/figwheel-extra-main/auto-testing for a nice heads-up display with test notifications appearing in the editor.

 ## Adding NPM modules